mikecroucher/Writing-pieces/ODK_report_MArch17_Jan18.md

 - Involvement in the Machine Learning Network: working with the Machine Learning group at Sheffield to leverage the use of Jupyter notebooks and related technologies (e.g. code cafe, coding dojos)
 - Creation of an online journal based on Jupyter notebook submissions and with a content review performed in GitHub (the first volume will be generated from a sprint/hackathon)
 - Development of a data analytics course for women and individuals that identify themselves as women.
+- Workshop on reproducible workflows using the Jupyter notebooks (PyCon 2018)

 ---
 ## Workshops and dissemination activities